 2. Cylinder/Piston Care

-Remove spark plug and add about one tablespoon of oil through spark plug hole.
-Slowly rotate engine several times using starter rope or key starter to distribute oil.
+Remove the spark plug and add about one tablespoon of oil through the spark plug hole.
+Slowly rotate the engine several times using starter rope or key starter to distribute oil.
 Reinstall spark plug, but do not connect spark plug wire.

 3. Tighten fasteners as needed.

-4. Service air filter as described in operator’s manual.
+4. Service air filter as described in the operator’s manual.

 5. Clean unit thoroughly.